SoftwareGuy/ENet-CSharp/README.md

 - Clone a fresh copy of this Git Repo somewhere on your workstation's filesystem.
 - Open a command prompt/terminal and change directory into the newly cloned git repository.
 - Run `dotnet build`.
+A **Debug** release will be generated, unless you read the next dot point.
 - **Protip:** You can append `-c Release` or `-c Debug` to your `dotnet build` command to build a release binary or a debug binary of ENET's C library.
 At the moment, the default build is a Debug build.

-You will see [Ignorance](https://github.com/SoftwareGuy/Ignorance) ASCII art fly by and the compile will start.
-CMake will fire up, configure itself after inspecting your build environment and hopefully spit out a binary blob inside a `Unity/Plugins` directory.
-If it does not, read the error messages and file an issue ticket if you are not able to solve it yourself.
+You will see a [Ignorance](https://github.com/SoftwareGuy/Ignorance) banner fly by and the compile will start.
+CMake will then be invoked and configure the build after inspecting your environment.
+If all is well, a binary blob inside the `Unity/Plugins` directory will be generated.

+If it does not compile successfully, read the error messages it provides and file an issue ticket if you are not able to solve it yourself.

-On Windows, this freshly baked library will be a DLL, on Mac it will be a `.bundle` file and on Linux it will be a shared object (`.so`).
+On Windows, this freshly baked library will be called `enet.dll` DLL, on Mac it will be `libenet.bundle` and on Linux it will be a shared object (`libenet.so`).
 This can be used with Unity or other applications like a C# NET Core application or C/C++ apps.
+Unity users should take note that you may need to rename `libenet.bundle` to `libenet.dylib` for Unity to load the plugin at runtime.

 #### Rebuilding the native binaries